alexchapar/web-busy-light/README.md

 ## How to use it
 You can use it in several ways.
-- To make it as simple as possible, I published the code under this url http://workfromhome.capricehosting.com and everyone can use it without any problem.
+- To make it as simple as possible, I published the code under this url http://workfromhome.capricehosting.com ("https" is also available :P) and everyone can use it without any problem.
 - For those who want a better "control" or even fair changes, you can clone this repo and copy the whole thing to the place you want, as long as it is possible for your web browser to run the html page.

 When loading, the status is always "available" (green).
 You can change your status manually by clicking on the screen and choose one of the 5 statuses.